The state aims to save lives by teaching all healthcare professionals how to help people in a mental health crisis.

 “Primary care is the frontline of suicide prevention in this country,” said Jennifer Stuber, faculty and policy director at Forefront Suicide Prevention and associate professor at the University of Washington School of Social Work.
 “We’ve been working to help improve the competency of our entire healthcare workforce to identify risks for suicide.”

 Nearly 45,000 people in the United States died by suicide in 2016, according to the Centers for Disease Control and Prevention (CDC).
-In Washington, 1,141 people took their own lives that year, pushing the state higher than the national average for rates of death by suicide.
+In Washington, 1,141 people took their own lives that year, pushing the state higher than the

 Advocates have been working with the Washington state legislature since 2012 to address this preventable public health issue, Stuber told Healthline.